 4. Qualitative Research Methods

-This course provides an introduction to qualitative research, key methods, study design, analysis and write up, and the practical and ethical considerations for qualitative fieldwork.
+This course introduces to qualitative research, key methods, study design, analysis and write up, and the practical and ethical considerations for qualitative fieldwork.

 Upon successful completion of this section of the course, participants will be able to: